allegheny-college-sandbox/cmpsc-100-fall-2019-practical-04/README.md

 - [ ] Uses the `+=` and `-=` operators to modify values `totalCoins` and `totalCents` according to how these values increase or decrease over time
 - [ ] Prints the original value as a `double`
 - [ ] Prints the amount of coins necessary on a single line, preceded by descriptive text
-- [ ] Prints the amount of each denomination of coin on a separate line formatted with tab characters so that all of the numbers line up (**hint**: this uses a _control character_:
+- [ ] Prints the amount of each denomination of coin on a separate line formatted with tab characters so that all of the numbers line up:
 ```
 Value:          1.23
 Minimum Coins:  5